 Come with an open mind and open heart and be prepared to sweat.

 Please be silent in the yoga room.
 Walk in and out of the yoga room quietly and close the door quietly behind you.
 Please turn off all cell phones, pagers, and all watches that beep hourly in the yoga room.
 The class is practiced in silence.
 Breathing, concentration, focus, and silence are core skills of a strong yoga practice.
+Exception: PyroPilates classes, you can introduce yourself to the people around you and talk before the class starts.

-Place your mat so that the line on the floor is in the middle of the mat.
+Please check the Mat Parking Chart for the proper way to set up your yoga mat for each different class.
+For Bikram, Core, and Express Classes, place your mat so that the line on the floor is in the middle of the mat.
 Make sure you see yourself in the mirror.
 Using the mirrors will help you build the connection between mind and body, focus, balance, and posture.
 Please do not block the person behind you.

 Stay in the yoga room for the duration of the class unless it is an emergency.
 Feel free to take a break if you need.
 Leaving class is very disruptive to other students in the class.
 This yoga class is not a competition!
 Because of the structure of the class - we do a posture and then we rest and then do another posture - most people find it challenging yet easy to go through the class by taking it one posture at a time.
 Everyone's ability in each posture may be different.
-You are guaranteed to get the benefits of Bikram Yoga by doing the best that you can in each posture.
+You are guaranteed to get the benefits of yoga by doing the best that you can in each posture.

 Remember to BREATHE!
 Breathing continuously will make the class easier for you.
 If you need to, please feel free to stop for a moment.
 Calm your breath and heart rate at first by standing still, looking at yourself in the mirror and inhaling/exhaling through your nose.
 If you really need to, you can sit down or lie down.
 Always breath through your nose, mouth closed.